 3. Using The Fill Command

-You can also fill your selection with a pattern, a previous history state, or even allow Photoshop to create new content automatically by selecting the Content-Aware option.
+You can also fill your selection with a pattern, or a previous history state, or even allow Photoshop to create new content automatically by selecting the Content-Aware option.

 But if you want to try the content-aware option, it’s probably better to use the alternate method below for additional customization options.